schubmat/Custom-MADE/README.md

 NOTE:
   * Be sure to merge the latest from "upstream" before making a pull request!
   * Besides, feel free to submit issues as described above.

+## Known Issues

+* `org.gradle.api.UncheckedIOException: Could not add entry org.gradle.api.UncheckedIOException: Could not add entry ...`
+   * The DSL languages fail to build in the server-backend.
+Try deleting your local `.gradle` folder in your home directory.
+The first build will take forever.
+However, it will most likely solve the issue.

 ## License